adam-poulton/slashdiablo-maphack/docs/adr/0010-the-condition-builders-vocabulary-is-derived.md

 without a line of code changing.
 A wording fix in the string tables reaches the picker for the same reason.

-The written names are for stats the tables say nothing about, and are not the place to put a label that merely reads better than the tables' own.
-Overriding a stat the tables do describe would make the derived list a fallback rather than the source, and the next reader would have no way to tell which entries were still following the data.
+The written names are for stats the tables say nothing about on their own, and are not the place to put a label that merely reads better than the tables' own.
+Overriding a stat whose description stands by itself would make the derived list a fallback rather than the source, and the next reader would have no way to tell which entries were still following the data.
 Anyone wanting nicer wording should reach for the grouping table described above, which lays something over the derived list without replacing any of it.